 It is very beneficial for children if their learning is supported at home.
 This can be done by ensuring they complete their home learning tasks and by reading every day.

 We are committed to extending children’s learning through fun and stimulating learning activities.
 Therefore, we have adopted ‘Talk for Writing’, through being part of the Primary Writing Project.
 The aim of the Primary Writing Project is to motivate children as writers, deepening understanding about writing and refining skills so that children make good progress and standards are raised.
 The project is a whole-school, cumulative and systematic process for teaching writing to help children make faster progress and gain confidence, as well as pleasure, in becoming writers.
 It is grounded in the processes of shared writing, with a strong and systematic focus on securing the basics of handwriting, phonics/spelling and grammar in relation to what is needed for progress and the text type being taught.
 A large part of the Talk for Writing process is for children to be exposed to and to internalise texts.
-We shall be enhancing the teaching of writing by using the quality texts we have in school as part of the Power of Reading.
 Our teaching and learning approaches also involve drama and art activities, with the aim of engaging and motivating children further in their English learning.

 For further information please see the Talk for Writing presentation on our website or refer to http://www.talk4writing.co.uk